 - Large Light-Duty Pickup: Chevrolet Silverado

 Top finishers Lexus and Porsche averaged 99 PP100 and 100 PP100, respectively, with the 911 in particular landing at just 61 PP100.
 At the other end, least-dependable brands Land Rover and Chrysler averaged more than 200 PP100 apiece.
 That means the average 2015 model-year Chrysler or Land Rover had more than double the problems on average of its Lexus or Porsche counterpart.

 Dave Sargent, vice president of global automotive at the company, called the overall improvement "extremely impressive" in a statement.

 "Vehicle dependability is, without question, at its best level ever," he said.

 Indeed, even the worst brands used to be a lot worse.
-Last year's study, which measured 2014 model-year cars, pegged the last-place Fiat brand at a staggering 298 PP100.
+Last year's study, which measured 2014 model-year cars and trucks, pegged the last-place Fiat brand at a staggering 298 PP100.
 Top finishers Lexus and Porsche, meanwhile, had 110 PP100 apiece.